 Configure the application SSO settings

-- Click Single sign-on, then select SAML-based Sign-on from the Single Sign-on Mode drop-down menu.
+- Click Single sign-on, then select SAML as the Single Sign-on method.

-- In the Nebula Single Sign-On page, left-click the Service Provider Metadata link to save the metadata.xml file.
+- Click the Service Provider Metadata link to save the metadata.xml file.

 - Upload the metadata.xml file you downloaded from Nebula.